grumpycoders/pcsx-redux/docs/lua.md

 # Lua API

 PCSX-Redux features a Lua API that's available through either a direct Lua console, or a Lua editor, both available through the Debug menu.
+The Lua VM runs on the main thread, the same one as the UI and the emulated MIPS CPU.
+As a result, care must be taken to not stall for too long, or the UI will become unresponsive.
+Using coroutines to handle long-running tasks is recommended, yielding periodically to let the UI perform some work too.
+The UI is probably going to run at 60FPS or so, which gives a ballpark of 15ms per frame.

 ## Lua engine
 The Lua engine that's being used is LuaJIT 2.1.0-beta3.
 The [Lua 5.1 user manual](https://www.lua.org/manual/5.1/) and [LuaJIT user manual](https://luajit.org/extensions.html) are recommended reads.
 In particular, the bindings heavily make use of LuaJIT's FFI capabilities, which allows for direct memory access within the emulator's process.
 This means there is little protection against dramatic crashes the LuaJIT FFI engine can cause into the emulator's process, and the user must pay extra attention while manipulating FFI objects.
 Despite that, the code tries as much as possible to sandbox what the Lua code does, and will prevent crashes on any recoverable exception, including OpenGL and ImGui exceptions.